-On the topic of bridges, stop by Spiky Bridge on the way to Swansea.
-Blink and you’ll miss the turn off.
+On the topic of bridges, stop by Spiky Bridge just before Swansea.
+Blink and you’ll miss it.
 Convicts built the bridge in 1843 and rumour has it that it was to stop the cows from toppling off the side.
 True?
 Maybe?

-Then for true coastal indulgence head to Rocky Hills Retreat.
+Then for true coastal indulgence stay overnight at Rocky Hills Retreat.
 After all, who doesn’t like a steamy hot Huon pine outdoor bath on a winter’s eve?

 Swansea to Coles Bay

-Pull back the curtains at Rocky Hills and take in the spectacular view.
-It’s time for Wineglass.
-Not the kind from last night, but Wineglass Bay.
+It’s time to head off for the Freycinet Peninsula and Wineglass Bay.
 Winter delivers some of the calmest seafaring conditions so it’s the ideal time to go on a Wineglass Bay Cruise.
-The cruise departs at 10am and is four hours of enclosed (unless you want to head out on deck) water-based adventure.
+The cruise departs at 10 am and is four hours of enclosed (unless you want to go out on deck) water-based adventure.
 There might be sea eagles nesting, pods of dolphins and passing whales.
 Wineglass Bay sparkles on a sunny winter’s day.